-FHN Keynote Talk: Sharon Ann Murphy, Banking on Slavery: Financing Southern Expansion in the Antebellum United States (June 12, 2023, 11 am EST)
+Event: FHN Keynote Talk: Sharon Ann Murphy, Banking on Slavery: Financing Southern Expansion in the Antebellum United States (12 June)

 On Monday, June 12, 2023, at 11 am EST, Sharon Ann Murphy (Professor of History at Providence College) will give the keynote talk Banking on Slavery: Financing Southern Expansion in the Antebellum United States, based on her newly published book.